Gear Guide

 AFFECTS YOUR PAYLOAD

-Add your battery weight to the M1 Builder, it shows your exact remaining margin accounting for your truck, camper, gear, water, and passengers.
+Add your battery weight to the M1 Builder.
+It shows your exact remaining margin accounting for your truck, camper, gear, water, and passengers.